 During his time as a negotiator, Dennis taught in numerous crisis negotiation schools, for his own agency, others in Southern Nevada, and for the Las Vegas office of the Federal Bureau of Investigation.
 He is a graduate of the Federal Bureau of Investigation’s Crisis Negotiation Course in Quantico, Virginia and had the honor of presenting incident debriefs to their school.
 He has also provided crisis negotiation training to several other law enforcement agencies throughout the United States and served as a guest speaker for the California Association of Hostage Negotiators, National Tactical Officer Association, Baltimore Hostage Negotiation Seminar, Calgary Canada Hostage Negotiation Seminar, and the Federal Bureau of Investigation – Chicago.
 Dennis’s work has been published in the National Tactical Officer Association’s magazine, The Tactical Edge.

-Dennis holds a Bachelor of Science degree from Oklahoma University in Criminal Justice.
-He resides in Las Vegas, Nevada with his wife and three sons.
+Dennis holds a Bachelor of Science degree from Oklahoma University and a Master of Science from San Diego University.

 After his retirement from LVMPD, Dennis authored a book, detailing his experiences as a crisis negotiator, titled Held Hostage.
 The book chronicles ten hostage/suicidal incidents, providing details of the incident, how they were handled and an honest assessment on lessons learned, (with photographs included).

 In April 2018, Dennis returned to policing and was hired as a Commander with the Commerce City Police Department in Colorado.
 Located adjacent to Denver, policing in the “mile high” metro area, (complete with snow), has been a huge adjustment from his Las Vegas days.